Am I the only one who doesn’t like Barcelona?

 I find Barcelona too busy, too big, too expensive and not well-lit.
 It’s not friendly in the same way that Valencia is (another Spanish city I could take or leave), nor did I ever stop feeling like a tourist.
 Having my family with me was stressful as I repeated, “No, Mom, I can’t read it; it’s in Catalan and I don’t speak Catalan,” or tried to ask directions, only to find the person I’d asked spoke no English or Spanish.
 Apart from the sites I like, such as Parc Güell or the Gràcia neighborhood, I felt like I wasn’t really savoring a second chance in a city – and I swear I tried!

-I hear loads about the cuisine, but being based in El Born, couldn’t find much that wasn’t chain pintxos and tapas, or menus riddled with poorly translated English – always a sign the service and prices will suck.
+I hear loads about the cuisine, but being based in El Born, couldn’t find much that wasn’t chain pintxos and tapas, or menus riddled with poorly translated English – always a sign the service and prices will be exorbitant.
 What’s more, I come from a family of picky eaters.
 We had pizza, two consecutive meals at a pintxos bar and burgers.

 And what is with not a single place being open for coffee before 9am, save Starbucks?!
 Even the 24-hour McDonalds wasn’t open when we left early one morning for the Pyrenees!
+I can always count on an obscure cafeteria opening early for a coffee in every other part of Spain I’ve traveled to, so I was surprised that all the bars seemed shuttered until 9am.

 I also had to laugh when our host called to ask us how the trip was going.
 Considering we’d invariably come during three back-to-back holidays, I told him we’d had to escape the country on the whole and go to Andorra.
 Qué lujo, he responded, and I told him about my plan to travel to 30 countries before 30.
 His response?
 That Cataluña is another country, even though it’s illegal to secede from Spain.
+Different, yes, but still Spain.

 What is great about Barcelona is its proximity to the Pyrenees, Girona and Costa Brava.
 Navigating through my cell phone, we took quick breaks to Andorra, Girona, Besalu and Monstserrat.
 Getting out of the city meant having my head cleared and experiencing a part of the country whose tourism is highly developed and thriving.
 Returning, I tried to see Barcelona a bit differently, but I just ended up pouting like a three-year-old when I had to pay more than 1,20€ for a beer and use my cell phone as a flashlight for opening the door to our place in El Born.

 I wish I would have known you when you came!
-I could maybe have changed your mind :) I live in Gracia near Parque Guell and I agree – its one of my favorite parts of Barcelona.
+I could maybe have changed your mind I live in Gracia near Parque Guell and I agree – its one of my favorite parts of Barcelona.
 But as a poor college student (without a job!), by necessity I´ve found some of the best places to eat and drink for the lowest possible prices.

 And there are a LOT of friendly people, but its the international students moreso than the natives.
 Personally, I find Catalonia independence to be an interesting topic of conversation to bring up because all the natives have a different opinion on it.